- Functional Neurosurgery

 Director, Stereotactic and Functional Neurosurgery (2004 - Present)

 Board Certification: Neurological Surgery, American Board of Neurological Surgery (2000)

 Current Research and Scholarly Interests

-My research interests encompass several areas of stereotactic and functional neurosurgery, including frameless stereotactic approaches for therapy delivery to deep brain nuclei; deformable patient-specific atlases for targeting brain structures; cortical physiology and its relationship to normal and pathological movement; neural prostheses; and the development of novel neuromodulatory techniques for the treatment of movement disorders, pain, and other neurological diseases.
+My research interests encompass several areas of stereotactic and functional neurosurgery, including frameless stereotactic approaches for therapy delivery to deep brain nuclei; cortical physiology and its relationship to normal and pathological movement; brain-computer interfaces; and the development of novel neuromodulatory techniques for the treatment of movement disorders, epilepsy, pain, and other neurological diseases.

 BrainGate2: Feasibility Study of an Intracortical Neural Interface System for Persons With Tetraplegia

 The purpose of this study is to obtain preliminary device safety information and demonstrate proof of principle (feasibility of efficacy) of the ability of people with tetraplegia to control a computer cursor and other assistive devices with their thoughts.

 Deep Brain Stimulation for the Treatment of Traumatic Brain Injury

 This study involves the treatment of cognitive impairment secondary to moderate to severe brain injury using central thalamic deep brain stimulation.
 Although all patients will receive stimulation continuously through a surgically implanted pacemaker-like device, half of the patients will have the device deactivated during a blinded assessment phase.
 The device will be reactivated following this assessment and patients will have the option to continue stimulation in an open-label continuation.

 Graduate and Fellowship Programs